 The Samsung Q9F QLED is a great 4k LCD TV with very good picture quality and exceptional rendition of colors.
 It can display a very wide range of colors and gets bright, making it quite good for HDR.
 Its input lag is quite low, and fast moving content shows very little blur, making it a good choice for both gaming and sports watching.
-Unfortunately, though, picture quality steeply declines when the Q9F is viewed from an angle, and its and its screen isn't the most uniform.
+Unfortunately though, picture quality steeply declines when the Q9F is viewed from an angle, and its screen isn't the most uniform.

 The design of the Q9F is excellent.
 It does appear much bulkier than other Samsung TVs without thinning at the borders but also feels much sturdier and the build quality is a big improvement.
 From the front, the stand is small so the display really stands out.
 Note that two power cables are required, one for the display itself and one for the OneConnect box which contains all of the inputs.

 The TV sits only 1.3" above the table, supported by two T-shaped legs.
 The foot of the T provides a very stable base, and the stand isn't too visible which is great.